Unsurpassed Hoisting, Scaffolding & Protection Systems

-UBS’ engineering ingenuity first revolutionized the way buildings were hoisted in the 1980s, when UBS introduced the patented Aluminum Backstructure System that allowed multiple hoists to be clustered in one location thereby improving cost, efficiency and constructability for the overall project.
+In the 1980s, UBS revolutionized the way buildings are hoisted with the introduction of the patented Aluminum Backstructure System.
+This engineering innovation allowed multiple hoists to be clustered in one location.
+The result was lower cost, and greater efficiency and constructibility for the overall project.
 This cutting-edge technology became the standard for all future high-rise building projects in New York City.
-Twenty years later, UBS introduced the next generation of hoisting system, technologically superior by allowing approximately 90% of the installation to be performed at ground level, greatly reducing workers' “time in the tower at height” risk. >
+Twenty years later, UBS introduced the next generation of hoisting system, technologically superior by allowing approximately 90% of the installation to be performed at ground level, greatly reducing workers risk of “time in the tower at height”.

-UBS scaffolding systems are well recognized for engineering excellence and their unique aluminum frame access system, making them ideal for challenging projects all over the country.
-Entrusted to provide custom design solutions for both interior and exterior scaffolding for iconic public destinations such as the The Statue of Liberty, Grand Central Station, Washington Monument, and The Jefferson Memorial, UBS consistently works to ensure safe access for both workers and the public throughout construction. >
+UBS scaffolding systems are renowned for their engineering excellence and their unique aluminum frame access system.
+They are used on challenging and demanding projects across North America, and internationally.
+UBS is the custom-designed interior and exterior scaffolding solutions supplier for such iconic public destinations as the The Statue of Liberty, Saint Patrick’s Cathedral, Grand Central Station, the Washington Monument, and The Jefferson Memorial.
+Our commitment is always to ensure safe access throughout the construction process for both workers and the public.

-Our innovative engineering solutions allow UBS to provide protection systems of virtually every kind, from high-capacity sidewalk sheds and vertical perimeter protection systems to custom horizontal netting systems.
-The UBS Cocoon is a patented protection system designed to protect the leading edge of floors under construction.
-Working closely with major contractors in the New York area, where typical concrete construction follows a two-day pour cycle (a new floor is poured every second day), the system was developed and refined to support these aggressive construction schedules.
-The UBS Cocoon enables projects to be built faster and more economically than ever before, while ensuring a safer working environment, both for those working on a project, and pedestrians around it. >
+Innovative UBS engineering solutions provide protection systems of virtually every kind, from high-capacity sidewalk sheds and vertical perimeter protection systems to custom horizontal netting systems.
+The UBS Cocoon is an innovative, patented system designed to protect the leading edge of floors under construction.
+Working closely with major contractors in the New York area, where a new concrete floor is poured every two days, the UBS Cocoon was developed to support these aggressive construction schedules.
+It enables projects to be built faster and more economically than ever, while ensuring a safer environment, both for those working on a project and pedestrians around it.